Xorlent/PoESP32-SNMP-Environmental-Monitor/README.md

 By default the device uses the settings you compiled into the sketch.
-If you would rather manage devices from your DHCP server instead of re-flashing, the device can pull its configuration from DHCP.
+If you would rather manage devices from your DHCP server instead of re-flashing, the device can pull or update its configuration from DHCP.

 ### Choose a mode